Longg97/Sagetheme2/wp-content/plugins/visual-editor-custom-buttons/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Administer the buttons from the Admin Menu - "Visual Editor Custom Buttons".

-*ATTENTION*

-You may encounter an Error message right after installation.
-This will only appear once and will not be repeated.
-I havn´t found a solution yet to avoid it from showing up.
-Any tips on how to get rid of it is higly appreciated.

-If your prior version was 1.0, backup own added custom icons before upgrading.
-They will be deleted.

-*ATTENTION*
-When upgrading to version 1.4 an angry error message about a js-path that doesn´t exist will appear.
-This has to do with a change in the way the js-files are named, to make it work in a network invironment.
-Just ignore this message, it will only appear once.
-If it for some reason still comes up, resave your buttons and it will definately not bother you again.

 == Frequently asked questions ==

 = Where do I set which row my buttons will appear? =